dotexe1337/LFSInstaller/README.md

 It is recommended to execute this script as a root user !.
 ```

-# Important Note
+# Important Notes
+[!WARNING]
-It is highly recommended that you install LFS by phase installation type.
+It is highly recommended that you install LFS by phase installation type if you want to ensure that it reflects the state of your
-It is also extremely important that you check the scripts themselves to see exactly how you want to proceed the installation.
+LFS target machine properly.

+[!IMPORTANT]
+It is essential you review the installation script(s) before initializing the installation to ensure that there are no conflicts of
+packages that you have chosen that fits your requirements of your target machine.

 ## License
 This project is licensed under MIT License.
 See the [LICENSE] file for details.